 Connecticut Statute of Limitations for Sex Abuse Lawsuits

-The statute does not require the victim to have repressed memories of the abuse in order to take advantage of the extended statute of limitations.
+The statute does not require the victim to have repressed memories of the abuse to take advantage of the extended statute of limitations.
 Therefore, even if the victim was always aware of the abuse but delayed taking legal action, they can still file a lawsuit within the extended timeframe provided by Section 52-577d.

-The appellate courts in Connecticut have also clarified that the relatively new laws extending the statute of limitations for child sex abuse claims applied not just to claims against individual abusers, but also to claims against third parties based on negligence).
+The appellate courts in Connecticut have also clarified that the relatively new laws extending the statute of limitations for child sex abuse claims applied not just to claims against individual abusers, but also to claims against third parties based on negligence.
 See Doe v.
 Boy Scouts of Am.
 Corp., 147 A.3d 104, 126 (Conn.
 2016) (holding that § 52-577d applies to actions against perpetrators and actions against third parties).

 Settlement Value of Connecticut Sex Abuse Lawsuits